 | 5.
 Handover to L | Documented audit trail, security report, transition to Launch & Operations | Week 10 |

 Do you have a validated prototype or a platform that needs to become production-ready?
 Send us a short description of your project.
-In a free 30-minute intro call, we'll show you the concrete path to a hardened MVP.
+In an intro call, we'll discuss the concrete path to a hardened MVP.

 Frequently asked questions